HapiLand/Voro/README.md

 At the moment the tool is non interactive, created only on Start.
 It is not game ready. :(

 ## Usage
-See VoroDemo.cs for the detailed steps needed to create a Voro,
+See [VoroDemo](Assets/Scripts/UnityComponents/VoroDemo.cs) for the detailed steps needed to create a Voro,

 ```c#
 VoroDemo : MonoBehaviour {